-The Board has authority to reject an inter partes review petition if "the same or substantially the same prior art or arguments previously were presented to the Office."
-35 U.S.C. § 325(d).
-The Board has exercised this authority and denied institution of inter partes review on numerous occasions.
-See, e.g., Lower Drug Prices for Consumers, LLC v.
+Prices for Consumers, LLC v.
 Forest Labs.
 Holdings Ltd., IPR2016-00379, Paper 14 at 9-12 (July 1, 2016) (denying institution under § 325(d) where the petitioner's obviousness challenge was based on the same primary reference considered during prosecution and the same arguments regarding that primary reference and how it allegedly would have been modified); Fustibal LLC v.
 Bayer Healthcare LLC, IPR2016-01490, Paper 9 at 11, 15-16 (Feb.
-8, 2017) (denying institution under 325(d) where the petitioner's anticipation and obviousness challenges were based on the same primary reference considered during prosecution); Prism Pharma Co. v.
-Choongwae Pharma Corp., IPR2014-00315, Paper 14 at 12-13 (July 8, 2014) (denying institution under \S 325(d) where the Examiner considered the same priority issue with respect to the same reference during prosecution).
+8, 2017) (denying institution under § 325(d) where the petitioner's anticipation and obviousness challenges were based on the same primary reference considered during prosecution); Prism Pharma Co. v.
+Choongwae Pharma Corp., IPR2014-00315, Paper 14 at 12-13 (July 8, 2014) (denying institution under § 325(d) where the Examiner considered the same priority issue with respect to the same reference during prosecution).

-Here, Petitioner's obviousness challenge rests on the same prior art disclosures and arguments that the Patent Office considered and rejected during prosecution of the '196 patent.9
+Here, Petitioner rehashes the same arguments already considered and rejected by the Patent Office during prosecution of the '379 patent's parent-the very same arguments that the Patent Office chose not to raise during prosecution of the '379 patent.9

-First, the Patent Office already considered the substance of Petitioner's references.
+First, the Patent Office already twice-considered the substance of Petitioner's references.
 Petitioner alleges that pharmacokinetic information contained in the Label is critical to the obviousness analysis and that it was not considered during prosecution.
-(Paper 1 at 27-28.)
+(Paper 1 at 12-13, 27-28.)
 But as noted above, that is simply not true.
-The relevant pharmacokinetic information in the Label is identical to that in Goldenberg '99, a prior art reference that was overcome during prosecution.
-(See supra pp. 20-21.)
+The relevant pharmacokinetic information in the Label is identical to that in Goldenberg '99, a prior art reference that was overcome during prosecution of the '379 patent's parent and again considered during prosecution of the '379 patent.
+(See supra pp. 21-23; Ex.
+1024 at 267.)
 Under such circumstances, the fact that the Label itself was not considered is of no moment.
 Apple Inc. v.
-Papst Licensing GmbH & Co., KG, IPR2016-01841, Paper 10 at 8 n.2, 13 (Apr.
-17, 2017) (denying institution under § 325(d) where "there [was] no significant, substantive difference" between the
+Papst Licensing GmbH & Co., KG, IPR2016-01841, Paper 10, at 8 n.2, 13 (Apr.
+17, 2017) (denying institution under § 325(d) where "there [was] no